MiangChen/academic-writing-ai/README_EN.md

 cp academic-writing-ai/styles/nature-style.md .cursorrules
 ```

-## Contributing

-We welcome contributions!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### How to Contribute a New Style
 1. Fork this repo
 2. Create `styles/your-journal-style.md`
 3. Include: voice/tone guidelines, structure templates, example phrases, common pitfalls
 4. Submit a PR with a sample before/after

-## Philosophy

-> "As researchers who have struggled with the gap between having good ideas and expressing them in the 'right' style for each venue, we built this to democratize access to writing guidance that was previously only available through expensive tools or experienced mentors."

 ## Related Projects

 - [academic-graph-ai](https://github.com/MiangChen/academic-graph-ai) — AI-assisted figure generation for papers

-## License

-MIT — Use freely, contribute back if you can.